ayaromenok/SDKbuilds/README.md

 #### clang
 - 5.0 (NDK 16)
-Qt 5.10 can be build with CLang 5.0 from NDK 16(early version not tested).
+Qt 5.10 can be build with CLang 5.0+ from NDK 16+.
 While Qt 5.7+ itself required C++11, some of example can be compiled only with C++14 option

 ##### 32bit-clang